 In 1989, in response to a nursing shortage in Louisiana, officials from Delgado Community College (DCC) announced their intentions to start an Associate Degree in Nursing (ADN) program.
 In July 1990, the nursing school was officially transferred from CHNO to DCC and renamed Charity School of Nursing.
 With the graduation of the last diploma class in May 1992, a total of 6,273 graduates had received a diploma from Charity Hospital School of Nursing.

 The first class in the new 2-year ADN program was admitted in January 1991.
 The program was well received by the community and now graduates over 200 students per year.
 Pass rates on the national nurse licensing exam continue to be at or above state and national standards.
 Surveys of graduates and their employers demonstrate that graduates of the school are well prepared, respected, and sought after.
 The ADN nursing program is accredited by the Accreditation Commission for Education in Nursing (ACEN) (last visit 2017).

-The programs’ LPN to RN transition track allows admitted LPN’s the option of 3 tracks: 1. generic; 2. advanced placement via exam; 3. credit for experience with three semesters of nursing courses to complete.
+The program’s LPN to RN transition track allows admitted LPN’s the option of three tracks:

 The present Nursing Education Building, completed in 1973, covers an area of 200,000 square feet and has eight floors.
 This facility houses traditional classrooms, two compressed video classrooms, skills labs, a media center with a television production studio, two human patient simulator labs, a library, a computer center, a gym, offices, lounges, conference rooms, and limited parking.